olllll/getdata/README.md

 **Step** 5 is the final step of the process.
 We use the melt() and dcast() functions (in the reshape2 package) to reorder the measurements in a narrow form, in function of the subject and the activity (with melt()) and then create a new dataset (in the wide form) that contains one single line for each pair of Subject-Activity (with dcast()).

 mfiltered is the melted file. dim(mfiltered) returns 679734 rows * 4 columns.
+We have added the string "Avg" to the variables to indicate that the values will be (in the next step) averages, not real measurements.

 Then we dcast mfiltered to obtain the data.frame tidy, which finally contains the mean of each measurement for each Subject-Activity pair. dim(tidy) returns 180 rows * 68 columns.